loclahost/phrases-editor/README.md

 ## Release notes

+### 2.4.1

+- Fix: Remove the extra indentation in the generated java file

 ### 2.4.0

 - Feature: It is now possible to add automatic duplication of phrases, see "phrasesDuplication" in the setting file section.